 Other: This course may be repeated for credit with instructor permission.
 Proper athletic attire and non-marking athletic shoes are required to receive credit for this course.
-Level 2 course.
-One day a week the class will go over to Fitness Evolution in a partnership agreement.
+One day a week the class will go over to Fitness

+Evolution in a partnership agreement.